 Park System Improvement initiative is underway.
 During the summer of 2018, the City hosted public forums, allowing citizens to provide input in an engaging format, that will help guide the Parks and Recreation System Improvement Plan.

 Mobile Airport collaboration supporting various initiatives.
 The Mobile Airport Authority has released a feasibility study addressing the potential for moving the commercial passenger airport services from Bates Field to the Mobile Aeroplex at Brookley Field.

 Resiliency and water quality improved through Perch Creek area collaboration.
 The Alabama Gulf Coast Recovery Council has awarded the City of Mobile and MAWSS $3.5 million for the Perch Creek Area Sanitary Sewer Trunk Line to support the Perch Creek Nature Trail and Preserve.

 Future Land Use Plan and Major Street Plan

-The Future Land Use Plan (FLUP) and the Major Streets Plan (MSP) were adopted as Appendix G of Map for Mobile by Resolution of the Mobile City Planning Commission, on May 18, 2017.
+The Future Land Use Plan (FLUP) and the Major Streets Plan (MSP) were adopted as part of Map for Mobile on May 18, 2017.